-This is a seminar offered jointly by
+This is a seminar offered jointly by Dr. Chris GauthierDickey, Dr. Christian Grothoff and Dr. Matthew Rutherford.

 The lectures will be held Tuesdays and Thursdays from noon-2pm